imsma/imsma.github.io/_posts/2019-03-27-highly-available-private-networking-using-keepalived.md

-## Installing Latest version of Keepalived 2.0.14
+## Installing the latest version of Keepalived 2.0.14

 The version *v1.2.24* of *Keepalived* in *Ubuntu 16.04.4* default *apt repositories* is outdated, the latest available version of *Keepalived* [*v2.0.14*](https://github.com/acassen/keepalived/releases/tag/v2.0.14) was released on *March 25, 2019*.
 So in this tutorial we will install the *latest version of Keepalived* from source.

-### Setup Build Environment for Keepalived
+### Setup the build environment for Keepalived
 First of all we will install the *Keepalived* build dependencies.

 1. We install `build-essentials` package, this will install different packages required for *build process* in general.